indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Indiana Family Court Records?

 Indiana Family Court records contain details of cases and hearings held at Indiana courts handling family law, domestic relations, and juvenile matters.
 These are official court documents prepared before, during, and at the conclusion of cases and hearings.
-Family Court records include case files, dockets, transcripts, petitions, orders, agreements, decrees, and final judgements.
+Family Court records include case files, dockets, transcripts, petitions, orders, agreements, decrees, and final judgments.
 Indiana makes most of these records available to the public and restricts access to those containing confidential and sensitive information.

-What Is a Family Court in Indiana?
+What is a Family Court in Indiana?

 Indiana does not have a separate Family Court.
 Rather, most family law cases are handled by special divisions of the Indiana Superior Court.
-These Family Court divisions specialize in domestic relations matters including divorce, child and spousal support, and child visitation.
+These Family Court divisions specialize in domestic relations matters, including divorce, child and spousal support, and child visitation.
 Indiana Superior Courts also have Juvenile Court divisions with jurisdiction over cases involving minors.
 The probate division of these courts hear adoption cases and settle issues related to guardianship.
 In some counties, juvenile and probate cases are handled by divisions of county courts rather than Superior Courts.

 How to Serve Family Court Papers in Indiana

 The individual bringing a legal action in an Indiana Family Court must serve initial court papers as well as summons to the other party named in the lawsuit.
-Indiana allows the follow methods for court paper service:
+Indiana allows the following methods for court paper service:

 • Hand-delivery